Henry Lomb: Biography

 Lomb enlisted in the 13th New York Volunteer Infantry and fought in the American Civil War as sergeant, lieutenant and captain.
-When the war ended, he left the military and returned to the company.
+He was mustered out in May 1863 when the company was dissolved.

 In 1885, Lomb, along with Max Lowenthal, Ezra R. Andrews, Frank Ritter, William F. Peck and others, founded the Mechanics Institute (now Rochester Institute of Technology), whose mission was to offer "education for making a living."
 Lomb served as chairman of the Institute Board until 1891, and continued to be a strong supporter of the school until his death.

 Henry Lomb died suddenly in Pittsford, New York at the age of 79.
 He is buried in Mount Hope Cemetery in Rochester.

 Legacy

 The following have been named in Henry Lomb's honor: